Pierre-Lannoy/wp-vibes/README.md

 > ⚠️ This plugin is currently under official directory application.
 Consider it unstable until it has been fully validated.

-__Vibes__ is a truthful user experience and browsing performances monitoring solution that analyzes perceived performances from users' viewpoint.
+__Vibes__ is a robust user experience and browsing performances monitoring solution that analyzes perceived performances from users' viewpoint.

 It is fully autonomous - does not rely on external services and does not require any API keys, works on any type of hosting and in any type of environment - including intranets or password protected sites.

-At this time, __Vibes__ can report by continuously monitoring user experience:
+By continuously monitoring user experience, __Vibes__ can report:

 * navigation performance KPIs per pages - like latency, redirections, browser caching hit rates, etc.;
 * network timelines as if you were in the dev tools of your users' browsers;
 * resources details - like initiators, protocols, mime types, average sizes, etc.;
 * Web Vitals: LCP, FID, CLS, FCP and TTFB.

+It can segment all this data per country (requires the free [IP Locator](https://wordpress.org/plugins/ip-locator/) plugin) or per device classes and types (requires the free [Device Detector](https://wordpress.org/plugins/device-detector/) plugin).

 __Vibes__ supports multisite report delegation (see FAQ).